Skip to main content

 Using Intelligence by role

-Before a competitive deal, open the competitor’s company canvas.
+Before a competitive deal, open the competitor’s company overview.
 Check:

-• Product: what they shipped recently that might come up
+• Product & technology: what they shipped recently that might come up

-• Reviews: what their customers complain about (your ammunition)
+• Reviews & community: what their customers complain about (your ammunition)

 Before planning campaigns, check: